Securities Arbitration Lawyer

 In this scenario, it may be necessary for the investor to seek enforcement in federal court.
 Federal courts have several options for enforcing brokers’ and brokerage firms’ liability, including garnishing payments or issuing a charging order against the firm.
 Even so, payment is not guaranteed, and in some cases, investors will need to consider whether it is worth pursuing arbitration in light of the possibility of being unable to collect.

 If you are involved in a dispute with a brokerage firm that may require arbitration, or if you have additional questions about the FINRA process, contact our securities arbitration law firm today.
-Zamansky LLC offers free, initial consultations and we respond to all inquiries within 24 hours.
+Zamansky LLC offers free initial consultations and we respond to all inquiries within 24 hours.
+Our offices are located in NYC and Miami.